Aisha-Amin/Anagram-Checker-/README.md

 ## Space Complexity:
  The space complexity of the areAnagrams() method is O(n), where n is the length of the input strings.

+The project also contains AnagramCheckerTest with Junit test cases handling the following: testAnagramSucess testAnagramFailure testAnagramWithDifferentLength testAreAnagramEmptyStrings testAreAnagramWhitespaceStrings